-In addition, future growth could strain the ability of our suppliers to deliver an increasingly large supply of products, materials, and components.
+In addition, future growth could strain the ability of our suppliers to deliver products, materials, and components.
 Suppliers often experience difficulties in scaling up production, including financial issues, or problems with production yields and quality control and assurance.
 For example, from time to time, we have experienced certain delays and may experience delays from our suppliers in the future.